Discipling for Development

 How might God use you, together with D4D?
 Let us know how D4D might help you see God’s Good News transform the lives of people struggling in poverty:

-- Register for the online Foundations of D4D (Discipling for Development) Workshop.
+- Register for the Foundations of D4D (Discipling for Development) Workshop.
 Learn a biblical view of poverty and how to foster whole-life transformation.

 For a deeper dive into D4D: